 Pan sizes

-- Rectangular pan: like you would a sheet cake, cut it in half and layer both halves.
+- Rectangular pan: Double the recipe and make a sheet cake, cut it in half, and layer both halves.
 It will be a square cake.
-And I suggest an 8x13 inch pan or similar.
-Or simply make it as a sheet cake, one layer of cake with another of frosting.
-It's great for barbecues or parties.
+Or make it in an 8x13 inch pan or similar, and add a layer of frosting on top.
+It's great for gatherings where you have to serve many.

-- Tube pan: it has a hole in the center but it has a flat bottom and smooth sides.
-I don't recommend bundt cake pans because the cake tends to stick to the nooks and crannies the patterns make.
-I use a 10-inch tube pan as you can see in the pecan coffee cake.
+- Tube pan: It has a hole in the center, with a flat bottom and smooth sides, unlike bundt cake pans, which are patterned.
+I don't recommend the latter, as this cake batter tends to stick to the nooks and crannies.
+I use a 10-inch tube pan similar to the one for the pecan coffee cake.

 Cream cheese frosting